dotnet/runtime/docs/coreclr/botr/ryujit-overview.md

   * The `gtPrev` of the first node (`gtStmtList`) is always null.
   * The `gtNext` of the last node (`gtStmtExpr`) is always null.

-TreeNodeInfo:

-* The `TreeNodeInfo` (`gtLsraInfo`) is set during the Lowering phase, and communicates the register requirements of the node, including the number and types of registers used as sources, destinations and internal registers.
-Currently only a single destination per node is supported.

 ## LclVar phase-dependent properties

 LclVar ref counts track the number of uses and weighted used of a local in the jit IR.
 There are two sequences of phases over which ref counts are valid,